lib-map/guide-digitizing/index.md

 ![SaveEdits](images/SaveEdits.PNG)

 #### Editing
 Digitized features may be edited after they are created.
-The three most common editing tools involve auto-complete digizing, merging and splitting.
+The three most common editing tools include auto-complete digizing, merging and splitting.

 ##### Auto-Complete Digitizing
 Auto-complete digitizing allows a polygon to be created that abudts another existing polygon.
-This means the same line does not have to be digitized more than once, which can lead to complications such a slivers.
+This means the shared line does not have to be digitized more than once, which can lead to complications such a slivers.

 1. To autocomplete a polygon, open the *Create Features* pane and select **Autocomplete Polygon**.